All In & The Hardest Thing: Production

 Both the titles and the time lengths for both episodes were revealed by Matt Braly on both a ScreenRant interview and a Twitter post he made.
 Braly's Twitter posts talk about how much work, love, care, and effort he and his team have made into these last two episodes.
 Matt Braly even stated that the episode before these two "The Beginning of the End" was part of the finale since it lead up to these episodes and was a little bit longer than normal episodes.
 Matt Braly also considers the episode "The Hardest Thing" his favorite episode.

 Brian Sounalath made his last voice recording for Mr. Boonchuy for "All In" on March 4, 2022.

 When Braly was making the last two episodes he claimed that the friendship between Anne, Sasha, and Marcy was creative, especially when they met other new friends in Amphibia, which allowed their friendship to grow stronger, stating that "You'd amazed when you go outside of that friendship, outside of that bubble, and you start hanging out with different people, because it unlocks different things in you."

 Deleted scenes

 In some storyboard scenes, Marcy was originally supposed to be depicted in her containment suit for the remainder of the finale.
 There was also a cut final scene after the credits, though in a non-canon way for comedic purposes from the production crew, where Anne, having already died at age 91 due to Alzheimer's disease, was sent back to the world of the Guardian to take its place.
-However, Anne doesn't remember and fades away, then the last shot is of the stones depicted as shooting stars.
+However, Anne does not remember and fades away, to the Guardian's frustration.
+The last shot is of the stones depicted as shooting stars.